eb2501/fluor-core/README.md

 # fluor-core

-Implicit Reactive Framework written in Scala 3.
+Fluor is an implicit reactive framework written in Scala 3.

-For more information, check out the manual in the docs/ folder.
+For more information, please check out the [manual](docs/manual.md).